jrb00013/asmOS/README.md

 ## Requirements
 - PS2
-- DMS3 Modchip  (or any ModChip that works on the PS2)
+- DMS3 Modchip  (or any Modchip that works on the PS2)
 - CD
 - Linux Terminal
 - NASM for Assembly compilation